giellalt/giellalt.github.io/proof/SpellerReleaseProcedures.md

 ## Nightly

-Any keyboard or language model commit.
-That is, Nightly will always contain the latest successful build.
+Any keyboard or language model commit pushed to GitHub.
+That is, Nightly will always contain the latest successful CI/CD build.

 # Automatic updates in Divvun Manager